 The player whose Pokémon was Knocked Out chooses a new Active Pokémon from their Bench.
 If your opponent can't do this because their Bench is empty (or for any other reason), you win the game!
 If your opponent still has Pokémon in play, but you just took your last Prize card, you also win the game!

-D) Your turn is over.
+D Your turn is over.

-Next, you take care of a few special things during Pokémon Checkup.
+Next, you take care of a few special things during the between-turns step